When the Earth Trembled

-When the Earth Trembled (1913) is an American silent disaster film starring Ethel Clayton and Harry Myers.
+When the Earth Trembled (1913) is a silent American disaster film starring Ethel Clayton and Harry Myers.
 The film, a short feature, may be the first fiction film to depict the 1906 San Francisco earthquake.

 Motion Picture Story Magazine (September 1913) published a story version of the screenplay by Henry Albert Phillips.

 Plot

 Paul Girard Sr. is horrified to learn that his son, Paul Jr. has fallen in love with Dora Sims, the daughter of his business partner.
-Upon learning that his son and Dora have married Paul cuts his son off and breaks his business dealings with Sims.
-Paul Jr. goes to work with his father-in-law, but unbeknownst to him his father buys shares in the company intending to ruin the company at an opportune moment.
+Upon learning that his son and Dora have married, Paul cuts his son off and breaks his business dealings with Sims.
+Paul Jr. goes to work with his father-in-law, but unbeknownst to him, his father buys shares in the company intending to ruin the company at an opportune moment.

 Years later after learning that his father is about to sell the shares, Paul Jr. acquiesces to his wishes and temporarily departs from his wife and two children.
 Paul's boat is shipwrecked and he is presumed dead.
 A grief-stricken Paul Sr. puts off selling the shares.
 However, an earthquake hits the city killing Sims and destroying his business.
 Dora sets to work providing for her family but her daughter falls ill.

 Coming across a picture of his grandchildren, Paul Sr. is moved and asks his friend Pearce to hunt down the children and tell their mother he is willing to take care of them.
 Hearing the offer Dora is appalled and refuses, only to relent when she realizes how sick her daughter is.
-The children are taken to their grandfathers where they are spoiled with all the toys and clothes they could want.
-Overwhelmed Paul Sr. asks Pearce to recommend a governess for him.
-Pearce advises Dora to disguise herself, which she does, and she goes to work as a governess for her children where she is very well received.
+The children are taken to their grandfathers, where they are spoiled by all the toys and clothes they could want.
+Overwhelmed, Paul Sr. asks Pearce to recommend a governess for him.
+Pearce advises Dora to disguise herself, which she does, and she goes to work as a governess for her children, where she is very well received.

 Meanwhile, Paul, who managed to survive the wreck of his ship, learns that no one has heard of his wife and children and they are presumed dead.
-Returning home he goes to see Pearce who brings him to his father.
-Seeing that her husband has returned Dora reveals her true identity and is welcomed into the family by Paul Sr. who has now had the opportunity to see what a wonderful mother she is.
+Returning home, he goes to see Pearce, who brings him to his father.
+Seeing that her husband has returned, Dora reveals her true identity and is welcomed into the family by Paul Sr. who has now had the opportunity to see what a wonderful mother she is.